realgarit/knight-platformer-game/README.md

 ## Assets and Credits

 The game utilizes assets from the [Brackeys' Platformer Bundle](https://brackeysgames.itch.io/brackeys-platformer-bundle).
-While these assets are released under the Creative Commons Zero (CC0) license, we would like to extend our gratitude to the creators for their excellent work.
+While these assets are released under the Creative Commons Zero (CC0) license, I would like to extend my gratitude to the creators for their excellent work.

 ---